kiansam/kiansam/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on JavaScript, Reactjs, Nextjs, and Gatsby
-- 🌱 I’m currently learning Adobe XD and react-spring
+- 🌱 I’m currently learning Adobe XD and Gatsbyjs

 <!--
 **kiansam/kiansam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.